andysavidge/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

    7. X_test.txt
    8. y_test.txt

-   the output of the R script file is a tidy dataset that I named tidydata.txt and uploaded via the project webpage
+   The output of the R script file is the tidy dataset **tidydata.txt** and was uploaded via the project webpage

-## tidydata.txt info
+## **tidydata.txt** info
-   Below is a table giving info about the variables gotten by using the R function str() on the data used in writing the output tidydata.txt file.
+   Below is a table giving info about the all variables gotten by using the R function str() on the cleaned data that was used in writing the output **tidydata.txt** file.

+   The **tidydata.txt** data consists of the mean value of the 86 num variables with 180 obs. that were split out by
+   1. 'subject' each of 30 'subject' ( 1 thru 30 ) and by
+   2. 'activity' each of six 'activity' (laying, sitting, standing, walking, walking.downstairs, walking.upstairs)

+   The before getting 'mean' data had 10299 obs of 86 num variables and the two 'subject' and 'activity' variables

    The 88 variable units(see table below this line):

 | $ variable                              | Units                                                    |